okeeffed/cheat-sheets/Machine-Learning/ML-Udemy.md

 4. Consider the predictor with the `lowest P-value`. `If P < SL`, go to Step 3, otherwise go to `FIN` FIN.
 Keep the previous model

+**Bidirectional Elimination**

+1. Select a significance level to enter and one to stay in the model (eg SLENTER, SLSTAY = 0.05)